GerritCodeReview/homepage-test/jekyll-source/pages/gerrit/alpha-push-a-commit.md

 machine directly to the remote repository.

 {{site.data.alerts.note}}
-Note: Alternatively, if you are familiar with GitHub, you make a pull request.
+Alternatively, if you are familiar with GitHub, you make a pull request.
 This request asks an authorized member of the repository to pull changes from your copy of the repository.
 {{site.data.alerts.end}}